MV451/Maya_BSE_Portfolio_/index.md

 - CR 2032 Coin Battery
 - Coin Battery Holder

-Progress:
+How the Parts Work Together:

+The cat lamp came with pieces that were similar to the material a circuit board is made up of and is what makes up most of the lamp.
+Soldering all of the parts to the cat lamp not only attaches all of the pieces together, but also connected the other components to the circuit such as the transistor and LED.
 The circuit in the cat lamp is wired to be in parallel which means the current has two pathways it can possibly flow through.
 One path has the transistor and LED while the other has the photoresistor.
 Current is the movement of electrons and electrons prefer to take the path of least resistance.
 When light shines on  the photoresistor the resistance decreases making that pathway more favorable.
 Since more electrons are going through the photoresistor pathway there is less current going through the pathway with the transistor and LED.
 The reduced current is not enough to go past the transistor and light up the LED.
 This is why the lamp does not light up when it is exposed to light.
 However, when the lamp is in the dark the resistance of the photoresistor increases causing more current to go through the other pathway.
 This current is strong enough to get past the transistor and light up the LED.
 This is how the cat lamp is able to turn on whenever it is dark.
-The cat lamp is also able to be turned on “manually” by covering the photoresistor.
+The cat lamp is also able to be turned on “manually” by covering the photoresistor

+Progress:
+I was able to solder all of the pieces of the cat lamp together and understand exactly how it works.
+All of the pieces of the cat lamp body were attached except for the arms which are removable.
+They do not have a location ot solder them onto the cat lamp body.
+The cat lamp can now be switched on and off and turns on when it is in the dark.
+This happens due to the photoresistor and other components a part of the cat lamp circuit.

 Challenges: